Note Taking & Idea Apps for Architects on iPad

 - NoteShelf (New in 2.0) — this app mimics books in iBook app placing your notebooks on a wooden shelf at the homepage level.
 Supports tagging, search, millions of colors, PDF highlighting, cloud services support including Evernote platform, Pencil by Paper 53 stylus along with Jot Touch and Adonit Script stylus support.
 (2,096 reviews, 4 1/2 stars) 5.99.USD

 - Penultimate — this app is featured on our Sketching apps page but we include it here because it is Jot Script ready and therefore can work as a good handwritten notes app.
 It supports Jot Script styli and works with the Evernote system for cloud backup and integration.
 In-App purchases .
 (3,889 reviews, 4 stars) Free

 - ZoomNotes (New in 2.0) — this app features visual note taking, handwritten or typed notes over PDF, Word and Excel and Powerpoint files (via Google Drive) and over images.
 Features unlimited zoom and animated presentations.
 Works with Jot Script pens.
 (59 reviews, 4 stars) 5.99.USD

 The Gem in the Group

-Some may argue this choice but we feel that Things for iPad is the gem in this group.
-Cultured Code of Germany is an outstanding software developer and this GTD-compliant task (to-do) list manager has just the right amount of features, all wrapped in a simple and elegant interface.
+Last year we felt that Things for iPad was the gem in this group.
+Cultured Code of Germany has done an outstanding job at creating a great To-Do GTD-compliant task (to-do) list manager with the right amount of features, all wrapped in a simple and elegant interface.
 And they have a Mac version.
 But this year there are some good rivals for great apps in this particular category. (image 04 below)

 series index page: Ultimate iPad Guide: Apps for Architects